Biography (english version)

-Since then Bastert judged in over 150 competitions, mainly abroad, as well as at world and european championships.
+Since then Bastert judged in over 200 competitions, in more than 30 countries, as well as at world and european championships.

 Dirk Bastert is president of the dance sport club Art of Dance Cologne, which he founded in 2006.
 He and his wife Alla Bastert-Tkachenko since then have repeatedly led the club -especially in the youth field- to the national and international top.